dock108/mini-golf-break/docs/development-guide.md

     -   **Update Loop**: `update(deltaTime)` method called by `GameLoopManager`.
 Moves ships, handles simple N^2 collision avoidance (with `distanceToSquared` optimization), recycles linear ships, rotates ads based on timers.
     -   **Communication**: Instantiated by `Game`. `CameraController` may query it for ship positions. `InputController` interacts via raycasting against `AdShip` banner meshes.
     -   **Configuration**: `maxShips` (currently 4 due to O(N^2) collision), movement parameters defined internally.
+    -   **Path Optimization**: Ships at the -5 vertical level (closest to the course) follow optimized paths:
+        - Restricted to horizontal paths (left-to-right or right-to-left) along the +Z axis (behind the hole)
+        - Z-position confined to 30-40 units behind the hole to prevent obstruction of gameplay
+        - Custom path routing in `_getLinearStartPosAndVel()` specifically for -5 level ships
+        - Special recycling logic ensures paths stay behind the hole throughout gameplay
+    -   **Feedback Integration**: Provides a dedicated "Feedback & Ideas?" ad ship that opens the feedback form when clicked:
+        - Special URL handling in `AdShip.handleAdClick()` detects "#feedback-form" URLs
+        - Opens `/feedback.html` in a new tab instead of navigating directly
+        - Form designed to match game's visual theme with proper error handling
 *   **`AdShip` (`src/ads/AdShip.js`)**: Represents a single ad ship instance.
     -   **Scene Graph**: Creates its own `THREE.Group` containing body mesh and banner mesh.
 This group is added to the `AdShipManager.group`.
     -   **Update Loop**: `update(deltaTime)` method called by `AdShipManager`, currently only used for station rotation animation.